Former Navy vice admiral leading Washington’s coronavirus response brings experience in medicine, military

 Dr. Raquel Bono’s first job in the military was at a field hospital in Saudi Arabia, providing urgent care for troops wounded in the Gulf War.
 Her last military job was in Washington, D.C., consolidating the management of hospitals and clinics previously run by the Army, Navy and Air Force.

 Starting out as a physician, she needed to display medical know-how under pressure.
 Later, she needed to employ political tact.
-Now Bono will have to do all that at once as Washington’s new coronavirus “czar,” tasked with managing Washington’s emergency health care response to the pandemic.
+Now Bono will have to do all that at once as Washington’s new coronavirus health care “czar.”
+Gov. Jay Inslee recently appointed the retired Navy vice admiral as director for COVID-19 Health System Response Management.

-Gov. Jay Inslee recently appointed the retired Navy vice admiral as state director for COVID-19 Health System Response Management.
 Inslee has asked Bono to coordinate among the dozens of hospitals that public and private providers run independently in communities across Washington, and with mobile hospitals that the military has vowed to open here.
 The governor wants Bono to turn those facilities into a pandemic-fighting machine.
 She started work Monday.

 “You’ll never guess what I’m going to do next,” she said when she called former Defense Health Agency (DHA) colleague Guy Kiyokawa over the weekend.
 “This is what you were meant to do,” Kiyokawa replied.